 Neurotypical people usually have around ten usable hours a day while neurodivergent and disabled people have around four.
 The latter is the case for London-based writer and artist Lyla Johnston, who tells us about their experience getting work in the creative industry and the biased hiring systems that come into play.

-- Lyla Johnston
+- Lyla Maeve

 - 15 November 2021

 After a blissful six months writing for Creative Lives in Progress, I’m about to enter limbo.
 Not in the “on the beach wearing white cargo pants ducking a pole while Hot Hot Hot plays in the background and everyone watching drinks piña coladas way”, but the “mid-space between life and death, or heaven and hell” way.
 When it comes to my future job prospects, as an autistic person, it looks like I’m heading to square one.

 Apart from the obvious freelance work, I don’t know what the future will hold for me.
 To get this role, it took two years of brief retail stints, photography gigs and me kissing an entire pond of unsuccessful-job-application-shaped frogs to get there.
 It definitely seems like I’ll be returning to that pond, especially given my circumstances.

 My journey in the creative industry has been both easy and hard.
 I’ve read that neurotypical people usually have around ten usable hours a day, while neurodivergent and disabled people have around four – which has been the case for me.
 As an editorial assistant, I go into hyperfocus when I can and work extremely well while on call, but have to get myself mentally prepared to do even the most menial of tasks.
 This means that I’m writing this opinion piece near the end of my run as editorial assistant, despite wanting to do an article like this since day one.